sakethbhupathi822008-cloud/student-record-management-system/README.md

-# Student Record Management System
+# Student Record Management System (C)

+## Description
-This project is a simple C program to manage student records.
+This is a simple C program used to manage student records using a menu-based approach.

 ## Features
-- Add student records
+- Add student details
-- Display all students
+- View all student records
 - Search student by ID
 - Delete student record

+## Technologies Used
+- C Programming Language
+- GCC Compiler
+- Command Line Interface

 ## How to Run
 1. Compile the program:
-   gcc main.c -o student
+   gcc student.c -o student
-2. Run:
+2. Run the program:
    ./student